Myeloid neoplasms or myelodysplastic syndromes

 What is myelodysplastic syndrome?

-At the Clínica Universidad de Navarra you will have access to the most modern and precise diagnostic methods.
-You will have a group of different professionals (hematologists, experts in bone marrow transplantation and cell therapy, geneticists, cytometrists, etc.) whose sole objective will be to find the personalized treatment for your disease.
+At the Clínica Universidad de Navarra Cancer Centre you will have access to innovative and highly accurate diagnostic methods.
+You will also have access to a group of different professionals (haematologists, bone marrow transplant and cell therapy experts, geneticists, etc.) whose sole objective will be to find a personalised treatment for your disease.

 A PERSONALIZED MEDICINE